iharshpathak/eMan-Employee_manager/README.md

 [![E Man Logo](https://raw.githubusercontent.com/iharshpathak/eMan-Employee_manager/main/empManFrontend/empManfront/src/assets/EmanLogo.png)](https://github.com/iharshpathak/eMan-Employee_manager)

-E Man is a Spring-Boot based,
+E Man is a and efficient Full-Stack CRUD based one stop application for managing the details of any organization's employees.
-AngularJS-powered employee manager CRUD application.

 - The Backend is powered by Spring Boot,JPA, MySQL.
 - The Fontend is build using Angular(v14)